Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Limitations and Future Work

+i) \textit{Pushing to rearrange objects}: The experiments have randomly generated object groups, but the robot could consider pushes to rearrange objects before planning multi-object grasps.
+This is explored in \cite{aeron2023pushmog, srinivas2023busboy}.

+ii) \textit{Contact models}: To derive the necessary conditions to speed up MOG-Net's training and grasp planning, we assumed a frictional point-contact model.
+However, for more general 3D objects we will explore soft contact models that account for torsional frictional forces. iii) \textit{Non-polygonal objects}: We assume scenes with extruded convex polygons but household objects can be curved, non-convex, and non-polygonal.
+We will explore multi-object grasps for household objects and in more diverse backgrounds.

-We consider the decluttering problem where multiple convex polygonal objects are grasped and moved to a packing box.
+In this work, we consider the decluttering problem where multiple convex polygonal objects are grasped and moved to a packing box.
 We leverage a novel frictional multi-object grasping necessary condition to train \textit{MOG-Net}, a neural network model using real examples.
 It predicts the number of objects grasped out of a target object group.
 We use \textit{MOG-Net} in a novel grasp planner to generate robust multi-object grasps.
-Our experiments suggest that introducing friction and considering robustness in multi-object grasping leads to improvements in success rate and picks per hour, compared to prior work.
-We will extend this work to consider general 3D objects, including deformables, as opposed to only planar convex polygonal objects. { }
+Experiments suggest that introducing friction and considering robustness in multi-object grasping leads to improvements in success rate and picks per hour, compared to prior work.